nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 # Installing software

-raijin has just about all the software you might need already installed (see the [list] (http://nci.org.au/nci-systems/national-facility/peak-system/raijin/application-software/)).
+raijin has just about all the software you might need already installed (see the [list](http://nci.org.au/nci-systems/national-facility/peak-system/raijin/application-software/)).
 You just need to make it available to your profile with the `module` command.
 To view the list of all software type

     module avail